Photography mdavid.com.au

 I believe that the more work you have to do after the photo was taken, the less likely you’re going to end up with a great result.
 Ideally, all the effects you want should have been thought about, and captured, when you took the photo.
 Because it is so much easier to photograph something from a good angle that, for example, doesn’t have an ugly sign in the background, rather than try to remove that sign later on in your computer.

-But I don’t want to come across as some type of purist about image editors either.
+But then I don’t want to come across as some type of purist about image editors either.
 There are people online who preach that no adjustments should ever be necessary if you know how to drive a camera, and they usually go on to name famous old photographers who did stunning work in the days before computers.

 What those purists conveniently forget to say is that, most of those brilliant earlier photographers probably spent hours in the darkroom doing pretty much the same kind of tweaking which is now done by the software.

-So having said all that, here are a few image-editing tricks you can use which aren’t difficult but will help to bring out the best in your photos.
-I describe them in the order that I perform them.
+I describe the steps in the order that I would normally perform them.
 Usually an image won’t require all of these steps, and sometimes it requires more.

 Camera Raw